boberfly/build/README.md

 Make a Linux release using Docker on a Mac :

-`./build.py --docker 1 --arnoldRoot /path/to/linux/arnoldRoot --delightRoot /path/to/linux/delightRoot --version 0.45.0.0 --upload 1`
+`./build.py --docker 1 --arnoldRoot /path/to/linux/arnoldRoot --delightRoot /path/to/linux/delightRoot --version 0.46.0.0 --upload 1`

+Make the Windows dependencies using Docker :
+`./build.py --docker 1 --arnoldRoot /path/to/windows/arnoldRoot --delightRoot /path/to/windows/delightRoot --version 0.46.0.0 --platform windows`

 Steps remaining to be automated
 -------------------------------